KFIV: History

-First time as KFIV (1957–1984)

 In 1957, Radio Modesto sold KMOD to the Finley Broadcasting Company for $170,000.
 KMOD became KFIV on May 5, 1957 and was sold by Finley to K-Fiv, Inc. in 1959 for nearly $103,000.
 Branded "K-5", KFIV was a Top 40 station into the 1980s.

 KFIV increased its power from 1,000 to 5,000 watts in 1965.
 Kilibro Broadcasting bought KFIV for $475,000 in 1966.
 Kilibro founded a KFIV-FM sister station in 1977.
 In 1982, the KFIV stations were part of a four-station, $5.7 million sale from Kilibro and Monterey Peninsula Communications to Community Pacific Broadcasting.

-As KZUN (1984–1985)

 The station became KZUN, "Modesto’s Country Cousin" station featuring popular country and western music in 1984.
 KZUN was unsuccessful against established country stations KTRB and KMIX AM and FM.

-Second time as KFIV (1985–1989)

 The station became KFIV again in September 1985.
 KZUN changed its call letters back to KFIV and its format back to Adult Contemporary but this time they utilized the Satellite Music Network's Starstation AC.
 In 1987, KFIV dropped Adult Contemporary and went to Contemporary Hit Radio which they simulcast on their FM sister station, KFIV-102.3.

-As KASH (1989–1991)

 The call sign changed to KASH on March 17, 1989.
 KASH changed from music to business news and talk and joined the Mutual Broadcasting System.

-Third time as KFIV (1991–present)

 Logo of Power Talk 1360 KFIV prior to 2002.

 The station became KFIV again on February 22, 1991 and retained its previous business format.
 By 1994, KFIV became a standard news/talk station.
 Community Pacific Broadcasting purchased Stockton station KJAX (later KWSX) in 1996 and made KJAX a full-time simulcast of KFIV.

 Logo of 1360 AM News/Talk KFIV from 2002 to 2006.

 After 50 years of local ownership, KFIV was acquired by Clear Channel Communications, the forerunner to today's iHeartMedia, Inc., in 2000.
 KFIV was branded "Power Talk 1360 KFIV" around 2001.
 By 2003, KFIV had a local morning show along with syndicated talk shows including The Rush Limbaugh Show, Dr. Laura, and The Savage Nation.

 Logo of the "K5/K6" simulcast with KWSX in Stockton in late 2006.

 In 2006, KFIV and KWSX began a new simulcast branded "K-5 and K-6" after KWSX changed from a religious to news/talk format and introduced a new morning show hosted by Bill Mick.
 Dave Bowman (formerly Dave Diamond) replaced Mick as morning host for KFIV/KWSX in 2007 and moved to afternoons before resigning in 2015.

 Logo of the "K5" simulcast with KWSX from 2006 to 2008.

 The KFIV/KWSX simulcast was rebranded "Power Talk" in September 2013.
 Trevor Carey replaced Bowman as afternoon drive host in February 2015.
 Dan Conry became afternoon drive host in July 2016.

 In June 2018, KWSX dropped the KFIV simulcast and became a Fox Sports Radio affiliate.